osch/lua-mtmsg/README.md

   if *flag* is not given or *true* the listener referencing object will operate in *nonblock mode*.
-This does not affect the underlying listener, i.e. several listener referencing objects could operate in different modes acessing the same listener.
+This does not affect the underlying listener, i.e. several listener referencing objects could operate in different modes accessing the same listener.

   *Nonblock mode* affects the method *listener:nextmsg()*: this method returns